Pediatric Berger's disease (IgA nephropathy)

-Berger's disease, or IgA nephropathy, is a rare renal disease that causes swelling in the kidneys and can lead to kidney failure.
+Berger's disease, or IgA nephropathy (ne·phrop·a·thy), is a rare renal disease that causes swelling in the kidneys and can lead to kidney failure or end state renal (kidney) disease (ESRD).

 Berger's disease, also called IgA nephropathy, is a condition that causes swelling in the kidneys.
 Berger's disease is one type of a group of conditions that affect the glomeruli, which are tiny filters in the kidneys.